 site undisturbed and inform your nearest NGPC office immediately.
 We will then attempt to

-record a possible revisitation and to identify the predator.
+record a possible revisitation to identify the predator.

-The images above show front tracks.
+The images above show tracks made by the front paws.
 Mountain lion front tracks are 3" to 4 1/4"

 long and 3 1/4" to 4 3/4" wide.
 Size alone cannot be used to distinguish mountain